php-compatible/enum/README.md

-# enum
+# Enum

-Create PHP 8-style enums compatible with PHP 7.2+.
+Create enums compatible with PHP 7.2+ with ease.

 ## Installation